King's Printer: Newfoundland and Labrador

 A King's Printer for Newfoundland and Labrador is appointed by the Minister of Digital Government and Service.

 Nova Scotia

 The King's Printer for Nova Scotia publishes the Royal Gazette.

 Ontario

 The King's Printer for Ontario holds Crown copyright in that province, and all material hence bears the mark © King's Printer for Ontario.
 The department must, by law, print the Ontario Gazette.

 Prince Edward Island

 The Lieutenant Governor of Prince Edward Island appoints a King's Printer for the province, who is an officer of the Department of the Provincial Treasury and is overseen by the minister of the Crown for that department.
 The King's Printer is required by law to publish the Royal Gazette, as well as copies of all legislation, journals of the legislature, and other material printed as the cost of the King in Right of Prince Edward Island.

 Quebec

-The equivalent agency for Quebec is the Québec Official Publisher.
+The equivalent agency for Quebec is the Québec Official Publisher (L'Éditeur officiel du Québec).